ThursdayChurch/styleguide.thursdaychurch.org/request-guide.md

 Consider other items you may need at your event or for your ministry.

-> The Men’s Conference needs slides and brochures for Men’s Breakfast, Men’s Studies, and Marriage Ministry.
+> The Men’s Conference may need slides and brochures for Men’s Breakfast, Men’s Studies, and Marriage Ministry.

 Consider extras needed for other purposes.
 An insert might be used by another ministry or for external promotion outside NorthPointe.